DCMLab/reductive_analysis_app/README.md

 The basics are as follows:

  * Clicking selects notes.
 Shift-click selects them as _primary_
- * With a number of notes selected, you can _add edges_ between them.
- * However, the more interesting things happen when you _add hyperedges_, especially with some primary selections
- * After having created a number of hyperedges, you can _reduce_ the notes that are only secondary to existing hyperedges.
-In particular, this reduces any _hyperedges_ for which all of its _secondary_ notes are _only secondary_, as well as said notes.
-Reducing again will then remove the "next layer" of hyperedges.
-If there are no cyclical dependencies between hyperedges (e.g. hyperedge A has note x as primary and y as secondary, while hyperedge B has them the other way around), this will eventually reduce away all hyperedges.
+ * Linking together the selected notes into a _relation_, alternatively referred to as a _hyperedge_ can be done either without giving the relation a type at all, by clicking one of the preset buttons or their key bindings, or by writing a custom type into the text field and clicking the "Add hyperedge with custom type" button.
+ * Relations with both primary and secondary notes imply a priority among the notes.
+If we add a number of relations such that no circular priorities are introduced, we have defined a typ of _hierarchy_ among the notes and relations.
+ * After having annotated a number of relations/hyperedges, we can _reduce_ the lowest-ranked notes in our hierarchy by clicking the "Reduce Hyperedges" button.
+We can also select a subset of the existing relations to attempt to reduce.
+The basic algorithm is this: Each reduced hyperedge also removes its secondary notes, and leaves its primary notes to the next step.
+However, any hyperedges that are _not_ removed in this step needs to have all of its notes remain.
+Thus, the removed hyperedges have, as secondaries, only notes that are removed in this step, and the removed notes are only secondaries of removed hyperedges.

-# A short example
+## A short example

 Let us load a familiar piece into the annotation app: Bach's Prelude in C Major from The Well-tempered Clavier (BWV 846).
-This is done by selecting the file from your computer through the file selector at the top left.
+This is done by selecting the file from your computer through the file selector at the bottom left.
 Once chosen, the app should render it directly as in

 ![](images/tutorial1.png?raw=true)

 This done, we can begin selecting notes by clicking them.
 We can also select notes as _primary_ by shift-clicking them.

-After selecting a number of notes, we can associate them using a hyperedge.
-For now, these are untyped, and the semantics are simply that the _primary_ notes are somehow more important than the secondary ones.
+After selecting a number of notes, we can associate them using a hyperedge, either of some specific type, or untyped.
+There are a number of predefined edge types with dedicated buttons and keybindings, and a textfield for entering a custom type.

 Let us select the first E in the upper voice as primary, and the rest of the E's in that measure as secondary:

 ![](images/tutorial2.png?raw=true)

-We can do this either by clicking and shift-clicking the individual notes, or by selecting the first note, and then using the "Select similar notes" button (keyboard shortcut: +)
+We can do this either by clicking and shift-clicking the individual notes, and then either clicking the button marked "Add repeat(+) hyperedge" or using the "+" keyboard shortcut.
+However, specifically for the situation that all the notes of the same pitch in a single bar should be selected and related as repeats, it is also possible to just select the primary note of the repeat and then hitting "+".

-This done, we can add a hyperedge connecting these notes, with the "Add hyperedge" button (keyboard shortcut: h):

 ![](images/tutorial3.png?raw=true)

-After having created a number of hyperedges, we can choose to a "Reduce" step, which hides the "lowest" level of edges (i.e. those for which no secondary note is a primary note in some other edge).
+After having created a number of hyperedges, we can choose to a "Reduce" step, which hides the "lowest" level of edges, as described above..
 For example, if we have made similar hyperedges for the other parts in the arpeggio, we can reduce the first bar of the Prelude from this:

 ![](images/tutorial4.png?raw=true)